-There are a seemingly endless number of ways the body adapts and changes throughout pregnancy – it’s nature at work.
-And while some are obvious, others may be more unexpected, such as those that occur within your skin.
-While the pregnancy glow is well-known by now, breakouts, dryness, and discoloration are also common.
-Complicating things further is that many skincare ingredients are off-limits when you’re expecting.
-Fortunately, knowing the factors behind pregnancy-related skin concerns — as well as which pregnancy-safe formulas can help — can make all the difference.
+There are a seemingly endless number of ways the body adapts and changes throughout pregnancy – it’s nature at work – and some results are obvious, but others may be more unexpected.
+While the pregnancy glow is well-known and welcomed, other effects such as breakouts, dryness, and discoloration are also common.

 How does skin change during pregnancy?

 First, the pregnancy glow: It’s entirely real — for some.
 Technically, it’s the “result of increased blood flow and oil production that gives the skin a more radiant appearance,” says Marisa Garshick, MD, a dermatologist in New York City.

 Other changes may be a little less welcome.
 “Acne can also occur during pregnancy in some individuals as a result of hormonal changes, which can trigger more oil production and lead to clogged pores,” explains Garshick.
 Your skin might just be more oily than usual — or it can make an existing predisposition to acne worse, meaning oily or acne-prone skin may flare during pregnancy.